-Within five (5) business days of receiving the written test notification from Step 5, the utility will issue to the applicant a formal letter of acceptance for interconnection.
-Within five (5) business days of the completion of the on-site verification, the utility will issue to the applicant either a formal letter of acceptance for interconnection or a detailed explanation of the deficiencies in the system.
+Within five (5) Business Days of receiving the written notification of successful test completion from Step 5, the utility will issue to the applicant a formal letter of acceptance for interconnection.
+Within five (5) Business Days of the completion of the on-site verification, the utility will issue to the applicant either a formal letter of acceptance for interconnection or a detailed explanation of the deficiencies in the system.

-C. Application Process Steps for Systems above 50 kW up to 2 MW
+C. Application Process Steps for Systems above 50 kW up to 5 MW

-For inverter based systems above 50 kW up to 300 kW certified and tested in accordance with the most recent revision of UL 1741, applicants and utilities are encouraged to use the expedited application process (Section I.B),.
+For inverter based systems above 50 kW up to 300 kW, certified and tested in accordance with the most recent revision of UL 1741, applicants and utilities are encouraged, but not required, to use the expedited application process (Section I.B).

-Exception 1: For all systems 50 kW up to 2 MW that are proposed to be installed in underground network areas, the applicant should be aware that a CESIR may be required by the utility, based on each utility's specific technical requirements and design considerations on a case by case basis.
+Exception 1: For all systems 50 kW up to 5 MW that are proposed to be installed in underground secondary network areas, the applicant should be aware that a CESIR may be required by the utility, based on each utility's specific technical requirements and design considerations on a case-by-case basis.
 In some cases, interconnection may not be allowed or approved.
-DG systems interconnected to underground network systems can cause unique design issues and overall reliability problems for the utilities.
-The utility has ten (10) Business Days upon receipt of the original application submittal to determine and notify the applicant in writing of its findings upon review of the application.
-If the utility determines that the DG system can't be interconnected or requires additional information be submitted and/or additional review time is needed, the applicant can:
+DG systems interconnected to underground secondary network systems can cause unique design issues and overall reliability problems for the utilities.
+The utility has ten (10) Business Days upon receipt of the original application submittal to determine if the application is complete and whether it is eligible for interconnection.
+The utility shall notify the applicant in writing of its findings upon review of the application.
+If the utility determines that the DG system cannot be interconnected or requires additional information be submitted and/or additional review time is needed, the applicant can:

-- 1) Work with the utility on an appropriate timeframe and approval schedule agreeable to both parties; or - 2) Request a review by DPS Staff.
+- (1) Work with the utility on an appropriate timeframe and approval schedule agreeable to both parties; or - (2) Request a review by DPS Staff.